Sam's own Member's Mark bagged coffee was the first fair trade item sold. Photos courtesy of SAM’S CLUB

 Fair Trade Values

+With their limited assortment of carefully selected products, club stores have a history of nurturing brands and their supply chains.
+Fair trade values align with this philosophy by providing training and higher wages for workers.
 “There are far fewer SKUs in a club store than in a mainstream grocer, so they put a lot more care into each product,” said Sri Artham, director of strategic accounts with Fair Trade USA, the country’s largest certifier, which has worked ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give you INSTANT access to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’s FREE, easy and quick.
 What are you waiting for!
 In addition you will also receive complimentary access to the SN salary survey data tables.